~ 6 MIN READ

 - Measure the number and types of calls for help over time.

-It’s important to note that not every departmental project will have a direct impact on corporate strategy, but every element of a business strategy should benefit the organization in some clear way.
+It’s important to note that not every departmental project will have a direct impact on corporate strategy, but every element of a business plan should benefit the organization in some clear way.

-Tips For Developing Effective Corporate And Business Strategies
+Tips For Developing Effective Corporate Corporate Strategies And Business Plans

 1. Think about what is important for your organization or department.